Punjabi clothing: Bahawalpuri shalwar suit

 The Bahawalpuri shalwar originates from the Bahawalpur region of Punjab, Pakistan.
 The Bahawalpuri shalwar is very wide and baggy with many voluminous folds.
 The material traditionally used for the Bahawalpuri shalwar and suthan is known as Sufi which is a mixture of cotton warp mixed with silk weft and gold threads running down the material.
 The other name for these types of mixed cloth is shuja khani.
 The Bahawalpuri shalwar is worn with the Bahawalpur style kameez, the Punjabi kurta or chola.

 Multani shalwar suit

-The Multani shalwar, also known as the 'ghaire wali' or 'Saraiki ghaire wali' shalwar as it is very wide around the waist, originates from the Multan area of the Punjab region.
+The Multani shalwar, also known as the 'ghaire wali' (round shape) shalwar as it is very wide around the waist, originates from the Multan area of the Punjab, Pakistan.
 The style is similar to the Sindhi kancha shalwar as both are derivatives of the pantaloon shalwar worn in Iraq and adopted in these locations during the 7th century A.D.
 The Multani shalwar is very wide, baggy, full and has folds like the Punjabi suthan.
 The upper garments include the Punjabi kameez and the chola of the Punjab region.

 Fabric prints and embroidery

-Block printing on cotton and other materials is popular in Multan which utilises local Ajrak prints.
-The other type of prints are known as chit Multani or Multani chint.

-Cholistan, Bahawalpur and Multan are known for its tie-dying material which is popular in this region.
+Block printing on cotton and other materials is popular in Multan which utilises local Sajarak prints.
+Cholistan, Bahawalpur and Multan are known for its tie-dyeing material which is popular in this region.